 We have three different types of elected governor-patient, public and staff.
 Each type provides their own perspective on decisions to do with the services we provide, and these different views and experiences help us make sure that every decision takes into account the diverse opinions of everyone that cares about the Trust.
 As a member, you should be aware of both the type of membership you have and the geographical area you represent if you are a public member.

-The Council of Governors-made up of all of the governors from across the Trust-meets quarterly to provide feedback to the Trust when formal decisions are about to be made by the board.
-There are a lot of important decisions that will need to be made over the next few years at Chelsea and Westminster Hospital NHS Foundation Trust.
+The Council of Governors-made up of all of the governors from across the Trust-meets quarterly to provide feedback to the Trust Board and to make sure the views of members are represented to them.

 About our Trust